LePage pulls nominees, calling legislators ‘petty partisan politicians’

 Updated:

-AUGUSTA, Maine — A spokesman for Gov. Paul LePage blamed “petty partisan politicians” for the Republican governor’s Thursday decision to halt nominations for individuals to state boards and commissions.
+AUGUSTA, Maine — A spokesman for Gov. Paul LePage blamed “petty partisan politicians” for the Republican governor’s Thursday decision to halt at least 16 nominations for individuals to state boards and commissions.

-LePage adviser Michael Beardsley told a legislative panel on Thursday that committees will not hold hearings scheduled on the governor’s nominees.
-It wasn’t immediately clear how many nominees the governor’s office was pulling from consideration.
+LePage adviser Michael Beardsley told a legislative panel Thursday that committees will not hold hearings scheduled on the governor’s nominees.
+It wasn’t immediately clear exactly how many nominees the governor’s office will pull from consideration, but he sent letters canceling 16 nominations Thursday.

 LePage spokesman Peter Steele said it’s wrong to put “highly qualified people” through a grueling process “for nothing.”
 Steele said LePage will withdraw nominations if politicians are going to punish people for volunteering for such positions.